Academic Plan & Review

 The Brandon University Academic Plan, approved by Senate in October 2014, represents the strategic plan for the University’s academic program and academic service units aimed at guiding the development of academic programs, research, community engagement and partnerships to meet student and societal needs as well as to progress the mission and vision of the University.
 The Academic Plan is therefore crucial for creating a focus point to guide the University’s drive to build organization effectiveness and partnership success.

-If you have any questions or concerns about the Academic Planning process or for a print-copy of the Academic Plan, please contact Shannon Downey, Administrative Officer to the Vice-President (Academic & Provost), at (204) 727-9712 or firstname.lastname@example.org.
+If you have any questions or concerns about the Academic Planning process or for a print-copy of the Academic Plan, please contact Shannon Downey, Executive Officer to the Provost and Vice-President (Academic), at (204) 727-9712 or firstname.lastname@example.org.

 The Academic Planning Framework identifies academic governance and operations, and outlines the mandate, actions, and expected outcomes of the academic planning process.
 This document will be used as a resource guide for the process by capturing the planning sequence and cycle.